coni2k/SS/Notes.md

 . sudokuId as querystring - and the application should listen when its loading - localhost/5 - load sudoku 5
 history.js?!

-. modernizr: currently we dont use modernizer, can there be a case that we should use it? what might not be supported?
-. webgrease: javascript + css compile+check+bundle? needs sample
-. nav.js: for arrow key navigation? needs sample

 . looks like there is a problem with hints load / refresh after reset?